mitsuba-renderer/drjit/src/python/docstr.rst

 .. topic:: thread_count

-    Return the number of threads that Dr.Jit uses to parallelize computation on the CPU
+    Return the number of threads that Dr.Jit uses to parallelize computation on the CPU.

+    The Python main thread will generally also participate in parallel execution, and it implicitly counts as one of the threads.
+A return value of ``N`` therefore corresponds to ``N - 1`` worker threads plus the calling thread.

 .. topic:: set_thread_count

     Adjust the number of threads that Dr.Jit uses to parallelize computation on the CPU.

+    The Python main thread will generally also participate in parallel execution, and it implicitly counts as one of the threads.
+Passing ``N`` therefore spawns ``N - 1`` worker threads; the values ``0`` and ``1`` both disable worker threads entirely, in which case all parallel work runs on the calling thread.

     The thread pool is primarily used by Dr.Jit's LLVM backend.
 Other projects using underlying `nanothread <https://github.com/mitsuba-renderer/nanothread>`__